Hidden East Anglia:

 Moot mounds:

-The hill was obtained by the local convent in the early 11th century, and the Court transferred to a tumulus called Catteshill (TL884653, now Catteshall) at Great Barton, where the Tyburn Barn now stands.
+The hill was obtained by the local convent in the early 11th century, and the Court transferred to a tumulus (now gone, and actually an Iron Age/Roman waste heap) called Catteshill (TL884653, now Catteshall) at Great Barton, near where the Tyburn Barn used to stand.
 In 1305 it moved again to a tumulus called Henhowe (TL845657), one of four mounds on the boundary of Bury, on Shire-house Heath, where the Black Cross also stood.
 The Shire Hall itself stood on Henhowe till about 1573, to be superseded by Henhowe Mill.
 This mound too has gone.

 After the Court was moved from the Thinghowe, the hill was a place of execution till the 18th century.
 Forty witches were hanged there during Matthew Hopkins' persecutions in 1644, and Lowestoft's two famous witches in 1662.
 The last execution was on April 4th 1766, when Elizabeth Burroughs was hanged for the 'wilful murder' of Mary Booty, and the site became known locally as Betty Burroughs' Hill.